Stuff by Julia

-My friend Nikita Matsunaga, Ph.D. (chemistry professor at LIU) was asking me about how exactly the brain changes when people master new knowledge or skills.
+Julia's friend Nikita Matsunaga, Ph.D. (chemistry professor at LIU) was asking her about how exactly the brain changes when people master new knowledge or skills.
 Do the neural pathways get thicker/stronger?
 Well, kind of.
 There are physical and chemical changes that take place.
 For example, you'll get complex dendritic branching (so there are more physical synapses linking neurons) and you'll get more receptor sites (so neurotransmitters can be more likely to trigger an action potential).
 Anyway, if you are curious about this topic, here is some research on neuroplasticity originally compiled for the Neuroscience of Learning course that I help teach at Harvard (Extension School).
-I've also created a more general info page on neuroplasticity on my brainbasics.org website.
 Have fun exploring!

 Preschool Parent Orientation: Brain Development and Why you care

-For the past five years, I've been working with Zanetti public Montessori school in Springfield, MA to start and run a student and family orientation program.
-We just ran it for its fifth year... it is such a success that teacher's continue to donate two days of their prep time each August to keep it going.
-This is part two of that talk focusing on brain development and what it means for the child at home/parenting.
+For several years, Julia worked with Zanetti public Montessori school in Springfield, MA to start and run a student and family orientation program.
+It was such a success that teacher's continue to donate two days of their prep time each August to keep it going.
+This is a low quality recording of the parent talk focusing on brain development and what it means for the child at home/parenting.
 Read more about the program and find a link to the logistics part of the talk as well as the slide deck in our pedagogy blog.